unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Need for factory methods

-- To enforce separation among API and implementation code, it's better:
+- To enforce separation between API and implementation code, it's better:
     * to keep interfaces public, and classes internal
     * to provide factory methods for creating instances of the interfaces